kingsleyh/unison-editor/README.md

 ## Acknowledgments

 - Built with inspiration from the Unison team's UCM Desktop
-- Syntax highlighting adapted from Unison's Vim plugin
+- Syntax highlighting adapted from Unison language definitions
-- Leverages Unison's excellent LSP server and HTTP API
+- Icons from the Unison project